-Free Guitar Tuner Looking for an online guitar tuner?
-Here is a simple soultion for you beginner musicians looking to get that six string guitar in tune.
+Free Guitar Tuner Created by Leshy Labs LLC Looking for an online guitar tuner?
+Here is a simple solution for you beginner musicians looking to get that six string guitar in tune.
 There are so many tuning options and variations that it can be confusing at first for a beginner guitarist.
-First I would recommend starting with a standard tune (EADGBE) to get you started.
-Unless you are trying to […]
+First I would recommend starting with a standard tune (EADGBE) to get […]

 Music Theory Want to learn some basic music theory?
 Watch the video above.
-In addition, here is a checklist of some things that should JUST BE LEARNED! understanding-basic-music-theory Learning basic music theory is an absolute must if you intend on communicating with other musicians.
-Whether you are writing a song together, playing a live gig, or just jamming at the crib with some […]
+In addition, here is a checklist of some things that should JUST BE LEARNED! understanding-basic-music-theory Learning basic music theory is an absolute must if you intend on communicating with other musicians, even if you want to just learn to jam with yourself.
+Whether you are writing a song together, playing a […]

 IT’S NEVER BEEN EASIER TO LEARN! $19 Dollars a Month For Unlimited Access To Some Of The Industries Best Guitarists * Guitarists That Have Toured And Performed With The Following Bands * • Guns & Roses • Ringo Starr • Korn • Bonnie Raitt • GWAR • Lita Ford (AND MANY MORE)

 Guitar Harmonics – Video Instructional Downloadable Guitar Harmonics PDF: how-to-play-acoustic-guitar-harmonics Tips And Tricks To Playing Guitar Harmonics Harmonics are played every time you pluck a note.
 Most of the time, however, you do not hear them.
 What you hear is the fundamental (sometimes called the first harmonic).
 The fundamental is the loudest sound produced, but it is accompanied by several harmonics.
 “Playing harmonics” on guitar is […]